-Marginal de-rating factors will be calculated for the interconnectors using the indicative results of the RA Interconnector de-rating methodology (described in the accompanying paper to this report).
-These are a forced outage rate, scheduled outage rate and the relevant import capacities for each interconnector.
+De-rating factors for Interconnectors will be calculated in accordance with the RA Interconnector de-rating methodology updated in SEM-18-030.
+Forced outage rates, scheduled outage rates and the relevant import capacities for each interconnector are provided by the RAs.
 These are then treated the same as other technology types in the marginal de-rating process.
+The final de-rating factor for an Interconnector is calculated by multiplying the de-rating factor that applies to their size class by the External Market De-rating Factor, which is provided by the RAs.